Welcome to T-Word

 3. Compliance.
 Adhering to emergency lighting standards is mandatory under various building codes and standards, as we explore in more detail below.
 Non-compliance can result in significant fines and, more importantly, jeopardise employee safety.

-Emergency Lighting Standards and Regulations
+Emergency Lighting Standards and Building Regulations

 According to the Industry Committee for Emergency Lighting (ICEL), ‘The legal requirement is that non-domestic buildings must be safe at all times, even if mains power failure occurs.
 Therefore, nearly all such buildings must have emergency lighting fitted’.